fresheneesz/bitcoinThroughputAnalysis/README.md

 This feature would allow us to relax some of our goals.
 Instead of requiring 90% of users to be able to download the blockchain and build the UTXO set in 1 week, we can have different goals for downloading and processing the blocks from the assumevalid point versus downloading historical blocks and verifying the assumeutxo hash.
 The assumeutxo hash is something that would be audited as part of the rest of the software review process, and so using it requires no more trust than any other part of the software.
 Because of that, the historical validation process is less critical and can be allowed to take longer without much downside.
 I'm going to choose 2 months for that historical validation, which would mean that in the unlikely case that the UTXO hash is invalid, the 90th percentile user would find out about it at latest 2 months after beginning, tho it would probably be far more likely for them to find out through social channels rather than through the software at that point.

-Updated Goals:
+Updated Goal I:

 I. 90% of Bitcoin users should be able to start a new node and sync with the chain from the assumevalid point within 1 week using at most 75% of the resources of a machine they already own, and be able to download the historical chain before the assumevalid point and validate the UTXO set, using at most 10% of the resources of a machine they already own.

-The maximum size of the after-assumevalid blockchain that can be downloaded by our 90th percentile users at year y can be found using the following parameters (see [Appendix D](#appendix-d---derivation-of-equations-for-assumeutxo) for derivation):
+The maximum size of the after-assumevalid blockchain that can be downloaded by our 90th percentile users at year `y` can be found using the following parameters (see [Appendix D](#appendix-d---derivation-of-equations-for-assumeutxo) for derivation):

 `maxDownload = 94*1.25^y*(7*24*60*60)/10^6 GB`